HimAir10/E---Learning-Assistant/README.md

 - "Summarize chapter 3"
 - "Explain the key concepts in this document"
 - "What does the author say about quantum mechanics?"

+**With Image Analysis**:
+- Upload a photo of handwritten notes: "What does this say?"
+- Upload a diagram: "Explain this flowchart step by step"
+- Upload a math problem: "Solve this equation and show the steps"
+- Upload a chart: "What are the key insights from this graph?"

 **With Web Search**:
 - "Latest developments in AI"